CBrather/engineeringladders/README.md

 The **influence** axis can be seen as a *different dimension* since it is orthogonal and applies to all the other axes.

 Each axis has 5 different levels of performance.
-It is important to highlight that every level includes the previous one(s).
-For example, someone that *evangelizes* technology, *specializes* and *adopts* it as well.
+It is important to highlight that while theoretically, every level includes the previous one(s), engineers have individual strengths, weaknesses, and talents.
+These charts simply attempt to cover the majority of engineers, thus there can be exceptions where one performs well on a higher level, while not living up to a lower one.
+For example, some engineers might **Create** new technology without **Evangelizing** new tech or having **Mastered** the team's whole technology stack.
+Others might naturally step up to **Coordinate** the team on some initiatives, while not being up there as a **Mentor** to others.

 Keep reading to better understand each level.